How to Start Exercising Again in Your 50s (and Beyond) Without Injury

 Conclusion: This Is Your Strongest Chapter Yet

-Starting (or restarting) exercise after 50 isn’t about going back to who you were—it’s about building a stronger, more resilient version of yourself.
+Starting or restarting exercise after 50 isn’t about trying to get back to who you were in your 30s.
+It’s about building a stronger, more resilient version of yourself - one that’s equipped for the decades ahead.

 About the Author